stat545ubc-2024/CalcRelAb/README.md

 comes with the phyloseq package, and is contained within our data.
 This is passed through our calc_relative_abundance() function.

-We can see that a column has been created called “Relative_Abundance”.
+We can see that a tibble is output, with a new column that has been created called “Relative_Abundance”.

 ``` r
 library(CalcRelAb)